brodriguez8774/django-expanded-test-cases/docs/source/configuration/general.rst

 SELENIUM_TEST_BROWSER
 =====================
-When using the :doc:`../test_cases/live_server_test_case` class for `Selenium <https://www.selenium.dev/>`_ tests, this setting specify which browser type you wish to use.
+When using the :doc:`../test_cases/live_server_test_case` classes for `Selenium <https://www.selenium.dev/>`_ tests, this setting specifies which browser to use.

-Supported test browsers are as follows:
+Currently, supported test browsers are as follows:
  * chrome
  * chromium
  * firefox